Business and Industry

 We also work with other business partnerships teams across the university and can bring in experts from

 to complement our engineering expertise where relevant.

-The Lancaster Product Development Unit (LDPU) is currently delivering several major European Funded Projects, as well as providing consultancy services, actively exploring research opportunities and delivering against institutional Innovation Fund targets.
+The Engineering Engagement Team is currently delivering several major European Funded Projects, as well as providing consultancy services, actively exploring research opportunities and delivering against institutional Innovation Fund targets.

-To find out more and for contact details of the staff members within LPDU, visit the LPDU web pages.
+To find out more and for contact details of the staff members within the Engineering Engagement Team, visit their web pages.